Jason5Lee/gradle-util-rs/README.md

 ### `update`

 This command can update the gradle version in the gradle wrapper properties file.
 You can set one or multiple gradle versions.
-If there is a version having the same major and minor number and having a higher patch number (i.e. if the version in your wrapper properties is `a.b.c`, then it will be updated to any version you set that is `a.b.d` which `d > c`.
-If the version in your wrappe properties is `a.b`, then it will be updated to any version that is `a.b.c`).
+If your project gradle version is `a.b.c` or `a.b`, and one of the version you set is `a.b.d` where `d > c`, it will update the gradle version in the wrapper properties file to `a.b.d`.